 Time for a break of 20 minutes with some refreshments.

-We arrive at the bridge, a place with warm weather and the end of our cycling adventure at 1,200 m ( 3,940 feet ).
+Arrive at the bridge, a place with warm weather and the end of our cycling adventure at 1,200 m ( 3,940 feet ).
 Move the HOTEL VILLA VERDE 5 minutes from Coroico, where you can shower, have lunch, and enjoy the good weather by the pool.

-We return to the city of La Paz on our new road transport.
+Return to the city of La Paz on our new road transport.
 It is a very safe to 2-lane, downstream and upstream, called Cotapata Santa Barbara.

-Arrival to La Paz
+Arrival to La Paz.